Published On: Apr 08 2013 11:21:02 AM EDTUpdated On: Apr 10 2015 02:00:00 AM EDT

 1970: Elton John's self-titled album is released, becoming his first album to be released in the United States.
 He had previously released his debut album, "Empty Sky," in the United Kingdom the previous year, but it would not be released in America until 1975.
 "Elton John" included his breakthrough single "Your Song" and would earn a Grammy nomination for Album of the Year in 1971.
 It also featured the singles "Border Song" and "Take Me to the Pilot."

-1963: The U.S. Navy submarine USS Thresher sinks in the North Atlantic during deep-diving tests approximately 220 miles east of Boston, Mass., killing all 129 on board.
+1963: The U.S. Navy submarine USS Thresher sinks in the North Atlantic during deep-diving tests approximately 220 miles east of Boston, Massachusetts, killing all 129 on board.
 The Thresher was the first nuclear submarine lost at sea and remains today the world's worst submarine disaster.

-1962: Film director Michael Curtiz, who won an Oscar for directing 1942's "Casablanca," dies of cancer at the age of 75 in Hollywood, Calif.
+1962: Film director Michael Curtiz, who won an Oscar for directing 1942's "Casablanca," dies of cancer at the age of 75 in Hollywood, California.
 The Hungarian-born director also directed many other classic movies, including "The Adventures of Robin Hood," "Captain Blood," "Angels with Dirty Faces," "Yankee Doodle Dandy," "Mildred Pierce" and "White Christmas."

 1962: Scottish musician Stuart Sutcliffe, the original bassist for The Beatles, dies of brain aneurysm at the age of 21 in Hamburg, Germany.
 Sutcliffe left the band in July 1961 to pursue his career as an artist.